BlueVoice

 Outcome

-The admin panel shipped and is now used by law enforcement departments across the U.S. Role-based access and advanced search design contributed to $50K+ in annual savings by reducing the time staff spent managing and locating department documents.
+The admin panel launched and is now used by law enforcement departments across the U.S. Role-based access reduced accidental actions and simplified document management for both admins and superadmins.
+Advanced search cut the time staff spent locating documents significantly.

 $50K+